This policy is for you if your chosen degree has a September 2023 start date.

 For general enquiries and information relating to courses and admission to the University of Leeds, applicants should contact the Admissions Enquiries team:

-Admissions enquiries specific to the School of Dentistry should be directed as follows:
+Admissions enquiries specific to the School of Healthcare, including requests for feedback, should be directed to the School of Healthcare Admissions team:

-For all Faculty of Medicine and Health admissions complaints and appeals, please contact the Head of School, Alan Mighell:
+For all Faculty of Medicine and Health admissions complaints and appeals please contact the Interim Head of School, Angela Graves:

 Details of any amendments since first published: